kaspermarstal/bookify/README.md

 		});
 	});

 This returns an array of JSON objects.
-For example;
+For example:

 	[
 		{